 Given the vagueness of some of the indications, it is not surprising that the use of IVC filters varies widely [5,6].
 With the increased ease of percutaneous filter placement and the introduction of retrievable devices, IVC filters are increasingly used for prophylaxis in patients with a high risk of developing venous thrombosis.
 Prophylactic filter placement has been used as an alternative to pharmacologic or mechanical prophylaxis (ie, sequential compression devices) in patients with traumatic injuries and in those undergoing spinal, neurosurgical, or bariatric surgery [7-14].

-The indications for and complications of IVC filters are presented here.
+The placement and complications associated with inferior vena cava filters are discussed here.
 Other treatment of deep venous thrombosis and acute pulmonary embolism are discussed separately.
 (See "Low molecular weight heparin for venous thromboembolic disease" and "Treatment of acute pulmonary embolism" and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis".)

 A number of percutaneous IVC filters have been developed since the introduction of the original Greenfield filter (figure 1).
 The newer devices are designed to optimize flow dynamics, maximize clot-trapping capacity, expedite ease of insertion and allow for future removal [1,2,15,16].